afredknot/Table-Reservation/README.md

 ## Installation

 As a deployed website, nothing.
 Merely follow the link.
+Running from your local machine will require you to install the node packages, run the schema, and seed the database before use.

 ## Usage

 First, sign in and create a profile.
-Then, use the search bar to find restaurants within the databse.
-After selecting one, then choose a table from the graphic representation of the floorplan of the restaurant.
+Then, use the search bar to find restaurants within the database.
+With limited restaurant options included, try 'taco', 'pizza', or 'burgers' After selecting one, then choose a table from the graphic representation of the floorplan of the restaurant.
 Finally, select the number of persons in your "group".
 You can then look up your reservations at your profile, found in the hamburger button on the right of the page

 ## Contriubtion Guidelines

 As a school project, there is always much room for refinement.
 Should someone want to, they are welcome to clone it down from github, or contact the contributors through github.
+Adding date/time selection functionality, deleting reservations, and adding the ability to create a list of a user's favorite tables are all features we have considered implementing.

 ## License